 At the top of the stairs we have a table and seat, which look's out onto the garden and the garden birds.
 Here you will find reference books on birds, and the stars (binoculars on the book shelf in the lounge).

-This is an upstairs twin bedroom looking over the back garden with pictures of the famous Marloes beach (directions in folder) “Snow White and the Huntsman” was filmed there.
+This is an upstairs twin bedroom looking over the back garden with pictures of the famous Marloes beach (directions in folder) “Snow White and the Huntsman” was also filmed there.
+There is a IPod dock, hairdryer and spare blankets in this room.

 This bedroom is upstairs, the master bedroom which has a king-size bed with a sea view.

 It has a 23 inch 3D TV with Free view and Blue ray DVD Player.
 There are pictures of West Dale Beach our favorite place in the world.
 15 mins walk away.
-There is a hairdryer in this room.
+There is a hairdryer in this room, electric blanket, and spare blanket.

 P shaped bath with electric shower, sink and toilet, 2 toilet rolls hand wash, flannel and hand towel provided.
 Please be aware the water pressure in Dale is not strong so we recommend that you do not have a lot of water running while using this shower.

-This room is upstairs so that you can take advantage of the sea view.
+This room is upstairs so that you can take advantage of the sea view (binoculars provided)

 It has 2 sofas, 2 chairs, foot stool, large coffee table, (great for making jigsaw puzzles on) occasional tables,